Italy's Monti fires opening salvo of second-term campaign

 They show the PD and its coalition ally are on track to win the vote, at least in the lower house.
 Monti repeated on Wednesday that he wanted to form a broad coalition of pro-Europe, pro-reform parties after the election.

-"We need to reduce taxes on the labour force, both on workers and companies, by cutting spending," he said in an hour-long interview with state radio.
+"We need to reduce taxes on the labor force, both on workers and companies, by cutting spending," he said in an hour-long interview with state radio.

 Monti again ridiculed Berlusconi, saying he was personally "confounded" by his "illogical" swings from praising his government to attacking it.